-TWO RECOMMENDED BOOKS, both non-technical but scientifically accurate, and quite readable.
+THREE RECOMMENDED BOOKS, all scientifically accurate, and quite readable.

 "The Rough Guide to Weather" by Robert Henson, 2002.